-Canon G1 X Mark II versus Olympus E-M10 III
+Canon G1 X Mark II vs Olympus E-M10 III

-The Canon PowerShot G1 X Mark II and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in February 2014 and August 2017.
+The Canon PowerShot G1 X Mark II and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in February 2014 and August 2017.
 The G1X Mark II is a fixed lens compact, while the E-M10 III is a mirrorless interchangeable lens camera.
 The cameras are based on an 1.5-inch (G1X Mark II) and a Four Thirds (E-M10 III) sensor.
-The Canon has a resolution of 13 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 13 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G1 X Mark II vs Olympus E-M10 III